 Finally, hit Block Contact and your iPhone will block further incoming calls or messages from that number, spoofed or otherwise.

-Avast Mobile Security for iOS is tailor-made for securing your privacy on iPhone and iPad, with powerful security features that guard your passwords and encrypt your photos.
-And it has a Wi-Fi scanner to deny hackers a backdoor into your device.
+Avast One for iOS is tailor-made for securing your privacy on iPhone and iPad, with powerful security and privacy features that guard your passwords and encrypt your photos.
+And it features a powerful Web Shield to make sure you don’t fall victim to malicious websites.

 Spoofing cell phone numbers may not seem like a serious threat.
 But by altering caller ID information, scammers can pretend to be from reputable organizations, manipulate people into divulging sensitive personal data, and defraud them out of thousands of dollars.